AugustofMay/ECE434-Embedded-Linux/hw01/README.md

 ==========================
 Professor Yoder's comments

 It's not responding to the arrow keys.
-Fit it and I'll give some points back.
+Fix it and I'll give some points back.

 Scor:   5/10